viamrobotics/docs/docs/tutorials/projects/send-security-photo.md

 Click **Save Config** in the bottom left corner of the screen.

-Navigate to the **control** tab where you can see your camera working.
+Navigate to the **Control** tab where you can see your camera working.

 {{% /expand %}}